IMDb

-IMDb (an acronym for Internet Movie Database) is an online database of information related to films, television series, podcasts, home videos, video games, and streaming content online – including cast, production crew and personal biographies, plot summaries, trivia, ratings, and fan and critical reviews.
-IMDb began as a fan-operated movie database on the Usenet group "rec.arts.movies" in 1990, and moved to the Web in 1993.
-Since 1998, it is now owned and operated by IMDb.com, Inc., a subsidiary of Amazon.
+IMDb, historically known as the Internet Movie Database, is an online database of information related to films, television series, podcasts, video games, and streaming content online – including cast, production crew and biographies, plot summaries, trivia, ratings, and fan and critical reviews.
+As of September 2025, IMDb ranks as the 40th most visited website in the world and the 35th in the United States.